shivchikkappa/SpringbootServiceWithAdmin/DemoApplication/README.md

 4. Application will start running on port 9080

-# Build and Run the application using docker
+# Build the application docker image

 1. Clone the repo from github